Introduction

 Diet strongly influences inflammation levels.

-Focus on whole foods, vegetables, fruits, healthy fats, and adequate hydration.
+Whole foods, vegetables, fruits, healthy fats, and adequate hydration support healing and reduce inflammation naturally.

 Yoga Practices to Reduce Systemic Inflammation